PNNL-CompBio/p3/README.md

 - data processing: UUIDs and permission modifications allow for easy analysis
 - data release: data can be moved to the PDC or shared

 You will need to acquire a [synapse username](http://synapse.org/register) to access synapse, and become a [certified user]() to add data, but after that you will be set with future projects.
+We created a test site at http://synapse.org/p3.

 ### Functional analysis
 There are typically a few steps we do for functional analysis.
 They are described in the [functional analysis](./functional) directory for now.